fetchdesigns/pwncheck/README.md

 ### CSV

-The script extracts passwords from the first column.
-Additional columns are ignored.
+1. **Passwords must be in the first column** — other columns (username, email, etc.) are ignored
+2. **Remove any header row** — the script processes all rows, so a header like `password,username` would be checked as a password

 ```csv
 password123,user1,user1@example.com